wilsonteng97/NTULearn-Blackboard-Downloader/README.md

-# NTULearn-Lecture-Video-Downloader
+# NTULearn-Blackboard-Downloader
-This script helps to download NTU Lecture Video in a convenient way.
+This repository helps to download NTU content from NTULearn in a conveniently.
 This script will start by asking for ntulearn username and password.
 Using the information, it will show all the current modules you are taking and you can select any one of them to start downloading.
 </br></br></br>
 ## Below are some dependencies to install before running:
 Run these line by line in terminal or command prompt.